dreamerslab/node.flow/Readme.md

 > arg1, arg2, ...

     type: Function | String | Array | Object | Boolean
-    desc: arguments to be passed as defaults.
+    desc: arguments to be passed to the new flow as defaults.

 #### Example code